-The heater will automatically reset when an error condition is corrected and resume operation as detailed in the table below.
-The heater can be manually reset using the keypad by cycling the mode button through "STANDBY" and back to the original operating mode ("SPA" or "POOL").
+The heater will automatically reset when an error condition is corrected and resume operation.
+The heater can be manually reset using the keypad by cycling the MODE button through STANDBY and back to the original operating mode (SPA or POOL).